michalmonday/marks.py/README.md

 `python3 -m pip install matplotlib numpy tk`

 # Usage examples
 3 examples below show how to modify the `previous_marks` list/section of the [marks.py](./marks.py) code.
-All examples assume that the student achieved 70% from every assessment.
+All examples assume that the student achieved 70% from every past assessment.

 ### Calculating module mark
 In example below it is assumed that the student completed 2 assessments so far, each being worth 20% of the whole module.